830: Number of DCO applications reaches new record

 The story since the start of the regime in 2010 is one of rise, fall and rise again, as there was a low of just four live applications in the summer of 2017.
 The next decision is due on 8 July, so there are a few weeks for more applications to be made to increase the total even further.
 One on which we are acting is expected to be made next week, so that will make 29 – can 30 be achieved?

 The mix of applications has changed since the previous peak.
 Then, of the 27, 19 were for energy, six were for transport and two were for waste.
 Now, the 28 are comprised of 14 each for energy and transport.
-Of the 14 transport projects, eight are being promoted by Highways England, by far and away the most promoted by a single organisation simultaneously.
+Of the 14 transport projects, eight are being promoted by National Highways, by far and away the most promoted by a single organisation simultaneously.

 There has been an increase in rail freight projects from one to three, suggesting a mini-surge in the need to move goods around – does that match the decline in high streets, as people order home delivery rather than going out shopping?
 Perhaps.